 - Use nature's clothes dryer: simply pin your wet clothing up on the rail of your yacht and let the tropical breeze do the work.

 - Don't forget your sunscreen and power cords for your mobile devices and speakers (yes, there are power outlets onboard, but they only work when the generator is on).
-It also doesn't hurt to make that perfect playlist in advance.

 - Remember to bring your passport and other necessary travel documents aboard if your itinerary involves crossing international borders.